Luigi's Mansion: Reception

+Legacy

-LegacyLuigi's Mansion introduces two characters, Professor Elvin Gadd, or E. Gadd for short, and King Boo.
+Luigi's Mansion introduces two characters, Professor Elvin Gadd, or E. Gadd for short, and King Boo.
 E. Gadd has reappeared in other Mario games, such as Mario Party 6 and Mario & Luigi: Partners in Time.
 E. Gadd is referenced in Super Mario Sunshine as the creator of Mario's F.L.U.D.D. device and Bowser Jr.'s paintbrush.
 He also appears as a playable character skin in Super Mario Maker.
-King Boo has also reappeared in other games, either as a boss (including Super Mario 64 DS and Super Princess Peach) or a playable character (including Mario Kart: Double Dash and Mario Super Sluggers).
+King Boo has also reappeared in other games, either as a boss (including Super Mario 64 DS and Super Mario Sunshine) or a playable character (including Mario Kart: Double Dash and Mario Super Sluggers).

 The mansion in the game has reappeared in other Mario games, usually acting as Luigi's home stage.
-It appeared in Mario Kart: Double Dash!!, Mario Kart DS, Mario Kart 7, Mario Kart 8 Deluxe, Mario Power Tennis, Mario Super Sluggers, Mario Hoops 3-on-3, Mario Sports Mix, Super Smash Bros.
+It appeared in Mario Kart: Double Dash!!, Mario Kart DS, Mario Kart 7, Mario Kart 8 (Deluxe), Mario Power Tennis, Mario Super Sluggers, Mario Hoops 3-on-3, Mario Sports Mix, Super Smash Bros.
 Brawl, Super Smash Bros. for Wii U and Super Smash Bros.
 Ultimate.
 The Wii U launch title Nintendo Land features Luigi's Ghost Mansion, a multiplayer minigame based on Luigi's Mansion.
 In this minigame, four players controlling Miis dressed up as Mario, Luigi, Wario and Waluigi have to drain the energy of a ghost, while the GamePad player, controlling the ghost, must make all the other players faint before time runs out.

 A direct sequel for the Nintendo 3DS, Luigi's Mansion: Dark Moon, was released in March 2013, almost twelve years after the release of Luigi's Mansion, to celebrate the Year of Luigi.
 In 2015, Nintendo released Luigi's Mansion Arcade, an arcade game based on Luigi's Mansion: Dark Moon developed by Capcom and published by Sega.
 The game uses the same plot as Dark Moon, but goes for a first-person, on-rails gameplay style, and utilizes a special vacuum-based controller.
-The game is mostly found in Japanese arcades, although some cabinets have been localized and released at select Dave and Buster's locations in the United States.
+The game is mostly found in Japanese arcades, although some cabinets have been localized and released at select Dave & Buster's locations in the United States.
 A third installment, titled Luigi's Mansion 3, was released for the Nintendo Switch on October 31, 2019.